Honey roasted carrots are a staple side dish for the holidays, but I make them almost every time I entertain throughout the year.

 But we’re going to go further today.
 Because we can.
 Because I want you to make the best honey roasted carrots of your life.
 Adding a quick high heat roast to brown everything and turn that sauce into a sticky honey glaze is the goal here.

 Are you enjoying this post?
-If you’d love more Christmas steam oven recipes, check out my digital book Combi Steam Cooking at Christmas.
+If you’d love more Christmas steam oven recipes, check out my cookbook Steam Oven Christmas.
 It’s a carefully curated collection of the best festive recipes to cook in your steam oven!

 How to make honey glazed roasted carrots